 - Notice the candidate behaviour outside the interview room

 However, we would be majorly focusing on things by which we could evaluate better post interview.
 However, the steps before and during the interview cannot be overlooked either.

 Have a recruitment meeting with HR, Recruiter, hiring manager and a co-worker, you may also include current position holder and the client.

 Agenda for the meeting should be as follows-

 a.
 Discuss on the expectations, roles and responsibilities, required qualification and experience, Behavioral skills.

 b.
 Short term and long term goals that the candidate must achieve.

 c.
-Assess the company culture and the open position and determine in detail the expected attitude and behavior of the candidate.
+Assess the company culture and the open position and determine in detail the expected attitude and behaviour of the candidate.